 The frosty atmosphere makes the tiny metal cases of lip pomade especially desirable for my lady’s hand bag, for just a touch of cold cream protects the lips from the dryness of the wind.
 The metal cases are about two inches long, and are gilt, finished at the top with an imitation jewel and a ring by which they may be attached to a chain.
 They are about half an inch in circumference.
 The pomade is slightly tinted, either flesh or rouge color, so that its use cannot be detected, or, for those who so wish, it may be had in white.
 These are priced at less than one dollar.

-Even though no French cosmetic company has laid claim to doing so, it seems likely that French-made metal lipstick cases were being produced much earlier than either the German or American forms, as other French stick cosmetics, such as eyebrow and eyeliner pencils, were being packaged in sliding metal cases in the 1890s.
+It seems likely that French-made metal lipstick cases were also being produced in the nineteenth century as other French stick cosmetics, such as eyebrow and eyeliner pencils, were packaged in sliding metal cases in the 1890s.

 Glued-on paper labels soon disappeared except for the one applied to the base of the lipstick case to indicate the lipstick shade.

 An early modification of the push-up type was the double which had a sliding grove curved around the lipstick case.
 This mechanism required the lipstick tube to be round rather than oval, a situation reinforced by the introduction of lipsticks that used swivel bases from the 1920s onwards.

 The earliest known patent for a lipstick with swivel mechanism was granted to James Bruce Mason Jr. of Nashville, Tennessee in 1923.